 Results from a trace operation can be returned in a number of ways through configuration of the Result Types parameter on the Trace tool.

-The Aggregated Geometry, Selection, Connectivity , and Elements result types can be specified independently or concurrently to generate output geometries, create a selection set for a trace operation, return a connectivity graph of network features connected through either geometric coincidence or connectivity associations, or return feature-based information to a .json file, respectively.
+The Aggregated Geometry, Selection, Connectivity, Elements, Features, and Containment and attachment associations result types can be specified independently or concurrently to generate output geometries, create a selection set for a trace operation, return a connectivity graph of network features connected through either geometric coincidence or connectivity associations, return feature-based information, return feature-based information with geometry, network attribute, and field information, or return features that are associated through containment and structural attachment associations to a .json file, respectively.

 Results from a trace include any features or objects that meet the tracing criteria between a starting point or subnetwork controller and a barrier or the end of a path (no more connected network features).